-You can also reduce energy usage during the day with our translucent skylight material that’s specifically designed to gently diffuse sunlight to create a bright interior.
+Reduce daytime energy usage with our translucent skylight material designed to gently diffuse sunlight to create a bright interior.

 DURABLE AND LONG-LASTING CAMP STRUCTURES FROM WEATHERPORT

-We engineer our architectural membranes with a proprietary blend of materials designed to withstand extreme cold and hot temperatures, and they also have a higher resistance to abrasion than other fabrics.
-They won’t rot, are resistant to mold and mildew, and exceed the fire safety requirements outlined in the California Code of Regulations.
+We engineer our architectural membranes with a proprietary blend of materials designed to withstand extreme cold and hot temperatures.
+They also have a higher resistance to abrasion than other fabrics.
+They won’t rot, are resistant to mold and mildew, and exceed the fire safety requirements.

 Our tensioned membranes are also UV-stabilized (not coated) for superior resistance to prolonged and high solar load exposure.
-This allows our building systems to be used at high elevations or in tropical and desert climates for extended periods of time.
+This allows you to use our building systems in high elevations, tropical climates, and desert climates for an extended time.

-Our lightweight aluminum frames are ideally suited for highly portable applications, including summer camps that operate seasonally rather than year-round or are transported to a different location during the winter months.
+Our lightweight aluminum frames are suited for portable applications, rather than year-round.

 We also offer camp structures with a high-strength galvanized steel frame.
-Depending on the building size and building codes for your particular area, a WeatherPort building specialist will be able to assist you with selecting the best frame system material.
+Based on the building size and codes, our specialist will assist you with selecting the best frame material.

-For camps located in coastal areas with high humidity, or with constant sea spray and salt air exposure, we offer in-house powder coating in a range of different colors for an additional level of corrosion resistance.
+For camps located in coastal areas with high humidity, we offer in-house powder coating in a range of different colors for corrosion resistance.